Skip to main content

 TickTick (two-way action sync)

 When you save an engagement with action items, Runwita can push those actions to your TickTick task list.
 When you complete a task in TickTick, that change syncs back to Runwita and the action shows as done.
+Set up:

 1